Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

   mutate(CAT06 = ifelse(CAT == 6, 1, 0)) -> Sample90to95C
 ```

-## Observation Counts 1
+## Count Observations 01

-The following code chunk determines the number of observations for each
+The following code chunk calculates the number of observations for each
-outcome of each nominal and ordinal independent variable to determine if
+outcome of each nominal and ordinal variable to determine if the sample
-the sample size is large enough for logistic regression analysis, which
+size is large enough for logistic regression analysis, which requires at
-requires at least 10 observations for the least frequent outcome for
+least 10 observations for the least frequent outcome for each variable.
-each independent variable.

 ``` r
 Sample90to95C %>%